 Money Transfer Companies

-Fexco is based in Ireland and is one of Ireland’s biggest financial solutions provider.
-Fexco can exchange your Pounds into Euros and transfer the money to am Irish bank account (yours or someone else’s) .
+Fexco is based in Ireland and is one of Ireland’s biggest financial solutions providers.
+Fexco can exchange your Pounds into Euros and transfer the money to an Irish bank account (yours or someone else’s) .
 Many other currencies are also available.

 Fexco is authorised as a payment services provider by the Central Bank of Ireland and is also regulated in the UK by the Financial Conduct Authority.